signalmindlab/site/blog/index.md

 # Blog

 Welcome to our lab's blog!
-Here you'll find updates on our research, insights from our team, and thoughts on the latest developments in [your field].
+Here you'll find updates on our research, insights from our team, and thoughts on the latest developments in mathematical, computational, and perceptual dimensions of signal interpretation — creating pathways toward more adaptive, explainable, and human-aligned intelligent systems.

 Stay informed about our latest findings, methodologies, and collaborative projects.
 Use the search and tags below to explore topics that interest you.